 - Acquire or merge with another business that has complementary competencies

-Things to watch out for when developing your B2B strategy.
+What to watch out for when developing your business strategy.

 Continual “listening” and scenario planning are critical!

-When major changes or developments are identified, conduct a scenario analysis to provide an understanding of their impacts, and the capabilities needed to adjust your strategy accordingly.
+And when major changes or developments are identified, conduct a scenario analysis to better understand their impacts, and the capabilities you’ll need to adjust your strategy accordingly.

 Conduct a regular “review and reset” analysis.

-- The major change, development, disruptions that have occurred
+- The major changes, developments, and disruptions that have occurred

 - The potential impacts/scenarios that could arise

-- What strategy changes and action plans needed to respond
+- What strategy changes and action plans are needed to respond

 Business strategy FAQ